Intro-Sci-Comp-UIowa/biol-4386-course-project-abbi-berg/My_Project/Data/README.md

 only vials on the day they emerged from their puple stage.
 For our purposes the flies are considered 0 days old when collected.
 Vigin female flies were collected similarly and are aged 3 to 7 days.
-Every 2 minutesthroughout the video, the light intensity is increases begining with 400 lux light then increasing to 700 lux, 10,000 lux and 17,000 lux.
+Every 2 minutes throughout the video, the light intensity is increases begining with 400 lux light then increasing to 700 lux, 10,000 lux and 17,000 lux.
 The presence of a wing extension, chasing or chaining event is recorded 12 times throughout each 2 min. light interval.

-10 videos for each trail were recorded and the data present in the excel file encompases both trials.

-Difficulty producing a checksum number was in part due to the nature of the file.
-I have not yet figured out how to produce a checksum for an excel document.
+# Male-Male_LightIntensity.csv
+contains all trials containing male only flies.
+The total number of videos each with 8 flies is 10 making the total number of flies observed =80 flies.

+The .csv file was converted from .lxsx on March 25, 2021.
+The shasum value for this file is: f855de6d98276dd8bcb5b515fb3b04c918e2c709  Male-Male_LightIntensity.csv

+# Male-FemaleControl-LightIntensity.csv
+contains all trials containing both male and female flies.
+A total number of videos each with 4 female and 4 male flies is 8 making the total number of flies observed = 32 females and 32 males.

+The .csv file was converted from .lxsx on March 25, 2021 The shasum value for this file is:
+  63f1549eca724e8bb528050a0c5d39b745c5e196  Male-FemaleControl-LightIntensity.csv